frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **4002:** Given is that my application is not performing well.
 As a service manager I want the option to turn on the report generator, so that I will get reports that allow me to investigate my issue.

+**4004:** As a Frank developer, I want to include in my Frank application whether the report generator is on or off when my Frank configuration is deployed, so that the service manager does not have to check whether the report generator is off to save resources or whether it is on to provide information about potential problems.

 **4010:** Given is that my application is not performing well.
-As a service manager I want the option to create reports for only some adapter executions that match my search criterion.
+As a service manager or support engineer I want the option to create reports for only some adapter executions that match my search criterion.
 This allows me to reduce execution time and memory usage and also get reports to investigate my issue.
-TODO: How to make this user-friendly?
+This can be implemented by an edit field where the user can enter a regular expression.
+The regular expression is applied to the name of the report, which can be derived from the first checkpoint that will create the report if the report generator is enabled.
+If the regular expression matches, subsequent checkpoints are used to produce a report.
+Otherwise no report is created.
+This implementation provides the desired trade-off between saving resources and providing debug information.

 # I do not want unauthorized access to reports